Which issues would you most highlight to someone new to your country?

 Most states prescribe sick leave of up to 12 days.
 Sick leave generally cannot be carried forward to the following year.
 In some states, sick leave for more than a few days entitles the employer to request a doctor’s certificate.

 No specific legislation relates to family leave.
-Women are entitled to 12 weeks of maternity leave, of which at least six must be after delivery, where the woman employee has worked for 80 days in the 12 months preceding her delivery date.
+Women are entitled to between 12 and 26 weeks of maternity leave, depending on the number of children a woman has, where the woman employee has worked for 80 days in the 12 months preceding her delivery date.
 Further, women are entitled to between two and six weeks of leave in specified cases, such as miscarriage, medical termination of pregnancy or tubectomy.
 An additional one month’s leave may be available in case of any illness relating to either the delivery of a child or any of the aforementioned circumstances.

-There are no provisions for paternity leave in the private sector under Indian law, but employers can voluntarily grant this if they wish.
+There are no provisions for paternity leave in the private sector under Indian law as yet, though a Paternity Benefits Bill 2017 has recently been drafted.
+Employers can voluntarily grant paternity leave if they wish.

 What is the position in relation to harassment?